 |Japanese and Australian patrol markers at the end of the patrol phase|

-The other essential is a device for tracking the all important Force Morale.
-The rule book includes one you can print out and laminate or mount on some card.
+The other essential is a device for tracking the all important Force Morale for each side.
+The rule book includes one you can copy and laminate or mount on a piece of card.
 Pictured is one I use, they come in two colours grey and khaki and I bought mine at a local wargame convention in Sydney, they are made by Olympian Games.
 A quick Google search will throw up something similar, see this option from Warbases.

 |Force Morale tracker from Olympian Games|

 I use large coloured dice to track points on the Chain of Command dice and I used an old counter from the Axis and Allies board game to make up markers to track Force Morale for each nationality.